Selma Svendsen

-Selma Svendsen (born 21 June 2001) is a Danish football player who plays as a defender for Djurgårdens IF in the Swedish top-division Damallsvenskan and previously for the Danish national junior team.
+Selma Svendsen (born 21 June 2001) is a Danish football player who plays as a defender for Damallsvenskan club Djurgårdens IF in the Swedish top-division and previously the Danish national junior teams.

-With Køge she won the domestic league in the 2020–21 season of Elitedivisionen, for the first time in the clubs history.
+With Køge she won the domestic league in the 2020–21 season of Elitedivisionen, for the first time in the club's history.

-In August 2018, she made debut in the Danish 3F-liga, at the age of 17 years old, for her former club B.93.
+In August 2018, she made her debut in the Danish 3F-liga, at the age of 17 years old, for her former club B.93.
 In July 2025, Svendsen signed three-year contract with Swedish Djurgårdens IF, after five seasons in the Elitedivisionen.

 International career

 She has appeared for the Danish national youth team and the Danish national junior team, several times.
 Svendsen most recently played for the Denmark women's national under-19 football team at the 2020 La Manga Tournament.